icewolfz/jiMUD/README.md

 - `-l=[file], -layout=[file]` Load window layout file
 - `-il, --ignore-layout` Ignore layout and do not save window states
 - `-nci, --no-character-import` Do not import old character.json
+- `-f, --force` Force load of instance even if single only instance enable

 ## References